 The Council works with other service providers in the area through a number of strategic partnerships.
-In support of the capital strategy and the delivery of the capital programme, the Council works specifically with a number of partners, including WNDC, the Town Centre Partnership, and Northamptonshire Enterprises Limited (NEL).
+In support of the capital strategy and the delivery of the capital programme, the Council works specifically with a number of partners, including WNDC, Town Centre Ltd, Northants County Council, SEMLEP, NEP and Northamptonshire Enterprises Limited (NEL).